roulios44/SQL_FINAL_PROJECT/README.md

 The website allows the user to do few things on their own.

 - Home :
-    - Register
-    - Login
-    - Modify profile
-    - Log out
+    - Actknowledge writers and their code's property

 - Employees :
-    - Create a party
+    - Create and add a new employee to the DB also linked to departments
-    - Invite members to a party
-    - Join a party
-    - Look out for groups ranking

 - Departments :
-    - Create one activity per day
-    - Specify its name, periodicity, difficulty, color
-    - Check activity's fulfillment
-    - Add point to the group
-    - Remove point to the group
+    - Create and add a new department to the DB also linked to both departments and positions

 - Position :
-    - Actknowledge writers and their code's property
+    - Create and add a new position to the DB also linked to departments

 - Search :
-    -

-- Error 404 :
-    - Redirect the user if they are lost in their exploration
+    - Search employees thanks to a search bar

 # Property :